Skip to main content

 (III) three years of experience with a high school diploma or General Educational Development (GED); or

-(IV) five years of experience with no educational requirement.
+(IV) four years of experience with no educational requirement.

 (i) implementing publicity plans only after evaluating available resources for handling the resulting volume;